 One year ago, a high-level delegation of parliamentarians, academia, civil society and youth from Bangladesh traveled to the Nairobi Summit to re-energize the global movement for the empowerment of women and girls.
 Ms. Aroma Dutta, a Member of Parliament and lifelong activist for women's rights in Bangladesh, was one of the members of that delegation.
-To mark the one year anniversary of the landmark summit, we are sharing her reflections on the experience of attending the meeting, the ICPD agenda in Bangladesh and the challenges the country faces to ensure the rights and choices of all women and girls.
+To mark the one year anniversary of the landmark summit, we are sharing her reflections on the experience of attending the meeting, the ICPD25 agenda in Bangladesh and the challenges the country faces to ensure the rights and choices of all women and girls.

 ----